ThomasWeinert/FluentDOM/readme.txt

  Usage
 --------------------------------------------------------------------------------

-echo FluentDOM\FluentDOM\Query('sample.xml')
+echo FluentDOM::Query('sample.xml')
   ->find('//h1[@id = "title"]')
   ->text('Hello World!');

-The sample create a new FluentDOM query object, loads the sample.xml file, looks for a tag <h1> with the attribute "id" that has the value "title", sets the content of this tag to "Hello World" and outputs the manipulated document.
+The sample creates a new FluentDOM query object, loads the sample.xml file, looks for a tag <h1> with the attribute "id" that has the value "title", sets the content of this tag to "Hello World" and outputs the manipulated document.